glatsa/beautiful-jekyll/Portfolio.md

 ## R Project #1:
 ###    &nbsp;&nbsp;&nbsp;&nbsp; League of Legions Champions Analysis
 * First Data Science Project
-* Focused on Telling Story of Growing E-Sports Market
+* Growing e-sports market storytelling focused
-* Analyzed 25000 games to determine most important features of characters and play against powerful characters
+* Analyzed 25,000 games to determine most important features of characters and play against powerful characters
-* Created a Logistic Regression Models with 95% accuracy of determinging winning team
+* Created a Logistic Regression Models with 95% accuracy of determining winning team
 * See Code for [Champions Analysis]
 * See the Presentation about [League of Legions]